mawadSur/starkids/README.md

 - Social buttons currently show placeholder icons/alerts; connect to your auth provider when ready.
 - Form validation covers basic email format and password confirmation.
 Parent profile validates name + email.
 Children count enforces a minimum of 1.
 - `babel.config.js` is configured with the Reanimated plugin; keep it in place for navigation/gestures to work.
+- Tailwind/NativeWind is wired (babel + config).
+Run `npx tailwindcss init` if you need to regenerate config; use `className` props via NativeWind for production styling.

 ## Windows tips (Android)
 - Run commands from **PowerShell** or **CMD**, not WSL, so Android tooling and node paths resolve correctly.